kimmyd70/data-structures-and-algorithms/python/code_challenges/fizz_buzz_tree/README.md

     - If the value is divisible by 3 and 5, replace the value with “FizzBuzz”

-    - If the value is not divisible by 3 or 5, simply turn the number into a String (my choice: "Neither").
+    - If the value is not divisible by 3 or 5, simply turn the number into a String (ie: value = 7 changes to '7').

 3. Return a new tree.
 ____________